About upgrading to 9.3 READ THIS FIRST

 The following is a list of important items that you must consider before you upgrade Splunk Enterprise and its components.
 The sections that follow provide supporting details for these key points.
 Read through all sections in the topic before you begin your upgrade activities.

-• Splunk supports a direct upgrade to Splunk Enterprise 9.2 from versions 9.0.x and higher only.
-Splunk supports a direct upgrade of a universal forwarder to version 9.2 from versions 8.2.x and higher of the universal forwarder only.
+- Splunk supports a direct upgrade of a universal forwarder to version 9.3 from versions 8.2.x and higher of the universal forwarder..

-• Back up your App Key Value Store (KV Store) databases prior to starting an upgrade.
+- Back up all App Key Value Store (KV store) databases prior to starting an upgrade.
+For information about backing up your KV store, see Back up and restore KV store in the Admin Manual.

 Changes that can potentially break Splunk Enterprise installations